Nike is suing the art collective behind the Lil Nas X “Satan Shoes” that have sparked a social media backlash.

 In its complaint, Nike said the Satan Shoes prominently feature Nike’s famous Swoosh logo.

-The controversy began last week with the release of the for Lil Nas X’s latest single “Montero (Call Me By Your Name).”
+The controversy began last week with the release of the music video for Lil Nas X’s latest single “Montero (Call Me By Your Name).”
 The video portrays the provocatively dressed singer as both a fallen angel and a demon who rides a stripper pole to hell where he gives a lap dance to the devil.

 Following the video’s release on Friday, Lil Nas teased the release of his new Satan shoes on Twitter.